top of page

 Adoption

-If you are not ready to be a parent, you can still give your baby the gift of life by choosing adoption.
+Only you know if you are ready to be a full time parent.
+Even if you aren't, you can still give your baby the gift of life by choosing adoption.
 You can plan for your baby’s future by selecting a stable, loving family to care for your baby.
-After birth, you can see your baby, name your baby, and spend time with your baby.
-If you so choose, you may be able to get updates on your child’s progress or have ongoing visits throughout your child’s life while you continue your education or career goals.
-Finally, you can be proud that you chose life for your baby.

 2) Can I choose a family for my baby?